kevfallon97/first-year-assignments/README.md

 # first-year-assignments

-A collection of programming assignments originally completed in JAVA, redone using Python.
+A collection of programming assignments originally completed in Java, re-visited using Python.